writer of story-driven science fiction and fantasy erotica novels and stories, including the popular Aliens and Cowboys series.

 Upon learning of his death, I downloaded everything he had published online (all 7+ million words!) and started entertaining the idea of writing… his story deserves to be finished.

 I’m not sure if I’ll ever be able to finish his story, but not having written anything for decades, I felt I should hone my craft and try writing my own stories first.
 Find my own voice as it were.

-Fortunately, in the light of a new day, the story was immediately successful and the feedback I received was overwhelmingly positive.
-So I started posting the story to other sites, much to the same result.
-As of May 2022, I’m still writing the story and it has received millions of reads, gained thousands of followers, votes and reviews.
-Aliens and Cowboys (Cowboys and Aliens originally) can usually be found among the highest-rated stories on most of the sites that I posted it to.
+As of April 2023, I’m still writing the story and it has received millions of reads, gained thousands of followers, votes and reviews.
+Aliens and Cowboys (Cowboys and Aliens originally) can usually be found among the highest-rated serials on most of the sites that I posted it to.

-NOTE: Most of my stories you can find and read for free on various sites, however the stories there are what I call, vomit copies, referring to whatever spewed out when I was writing it.
+NOTE: Most of my stories you can find and read for free on various sites, however the stories there are what I call vomit copies, referring to whatever spewed out when I was writing it.
 They are NOT always the refined, edited versions found in the books!

 Sign up for our low-traffic newsletter to be notified of new releases, pre-sale information, discount codes, promotions and events.